FahmiRazak02/RESLMS/README.md

 1. **User Login**: Registered users can log in with credentials provided by the admin.
 2. **Dashboard**: Users can view their lead statistics and check listings from other agents for co-agent opportunities.
+3. **Lead Management**: Users can add new leads, view lead details, and edit or delete existing leads in a CRUD table.
+4. **Lead Tracking**: Agents can track leads through stages in the sales pipeline, such as property viewing, property selection, loan approval, and sales.
+5. **Follow-Up Management**: Agents can use the 2x2x2 follow-up technique to track lead interactions, with automatic scheduling of new follow-up dates based on follow-up activity.
+6. **House Listing Management**: Users can add, view, edit, and delete house listings in a CRUD table for property management.
-3. **Admin Access**: Admin users can approve new registrations and manage user access.
+7. **Admin Access**: Admin users can approve new registrations and manage user access.

 ## License